-Members of the Selection Committee independently reviewed the CGS-M applications and used the guidelines for Eligibility screening and for the Selection process to evaluate each of the applications received.
+Members of the BCIT CGS-M Selection Committee independently review the CGS-M applications and use the guidelines for Eligibility screening and for the Selection process to evaluate each of the applications received.
 They also agreed to respect the relevant BCIT and federal government privacy, confidentiality and conflict of interest rules, including:

 - BCIT Policy 1500 – Code of Conduct

 - BCIT Policy 6700 – Freedom of Information and Protection of Privacy

 - Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations